Creating a Web Application with Spring Boot with JSP

 • Error Page

-• Embedded Servlet Container - Tomcat is the default
+• Embedded Servlet Container – Tomcat is used by default

 Configuring a View Resolver